awsdevopro/letsencrypt-companion-checker/README.md

 Repeat [Step 3](#step-3---proxyed-containers) for any other container you want to proxy.

-### Step 4 Troubleshooting - Once Step 1 and Step 2 is done.
+### Step 4 Troubleshooting - Once Step 1 and Step 2 are done.

 **Must Check: Go to https://port-checker.info/ and check if 80 and 443 is open or not.**